Our Program

 • Have knowledge about water safety

-• Learn correct swimming technique
+• Learn correct swimming techniques

-Days and times
+Days and Times

 Swim and Survive